SunnyXu/SBMLDiagrams/docs/index.rst

-   reactionLineType = 'bezier' #'linear' or 'bezier' showBezierHandles = True #True: show the Bezier handles, False: do not show fileFormat = 'PNG' # 'PNG' or 'JPEG' ouput_fileNmae = 'ouput' # a certain filename or '' complexShape = '' #'' or 'monomer' or 'dimer' or 'trimer' or 'tetramer' f = open(os.path.join(dirname, filename), 'r') sbmlStr = f.read()
+   reactionLineType = 'bezier' #'linear' or 'bezier' showBezierHandles = True #True: show the Bezier handles, False: do not show fileFormat = 'PNG' # 'PNG' or 'JPEG' output_fileName = 'ouput' # a certain filename or '' complexShape = '' #'' or 'monomer' or 'dimer' or 'trimer' or 'tetramer' f = open(os.path.join(dirname, filename), 'r') sbmlStr = f.read()